DataDog/datadog-agent/docs/cloud-workload-security/scripts/templates/backend.md

 ---
-title: Cloud Workload Security Events
+title: Cloud Workload Security (CWS) Events
 kind: documentation
 description: JSON schema documentation of the CWS backend event
 disable_edit: true
 ---

-# Cloud Workload Security (CWS) Events

 The CWS event sent to the backend by the Agent respects the following schema: